ryanlhxu/ryanlhxu.github.com/cv_eng.md

 #### Experience of Research
 * Membership, Major Project, The National Social Science Foundation of China, 2016
-* Research Assitant, Emergency Project, The National Natural Science Foundation of China, 2015
+* Research Assistant, Emergency Project, The National Natural Science Foundation of China, 2015

 #### Publication
 * Zhang, J., Xu, L and Liu, F., "Project China's Future Economic Growth and Structural Change." *World Economy* (Chinese A Journal in Economics), 2016, No.1:52-74.